Program Integrity

 my patients

 The Alliance is committed to strong, targeted efforts to prevent fraud, waste, and abuse across federal healthcare programs.
-Program integrity is essential to protecting patients, taxpayers, and the sustainability of Medicare and Medicaid.

-• Oversight strategies remain focused on risk-based enforcement – identifying and removing fraudulent entities without undermining legitimate providers delivering high-quality care in the home
+• Oversight strategies remain focused on risk-based enforcement – identifying and removing fraudulent entities without undermining legitimate providers delivering high-quality care

 • Local, state, and federal agencies have the capacity to set and enforce licensure and certification requirements